No-Regret Strategy Solving in Imperfect-Information Games via Pre-Trained Embedding: Introduction

 However, existing information set abstraction algorithms have critical limitations.
 Relying predominantly on many-to-one mappings, they often introduce arbitrary classification boundaries.
-As shown in Figure~\ref{fig-motivation}(c), consider two hands in the flop round of Texas Hold'em (see Appendix \ref{apdx:heads_up_texas} for rules): hand \(\blacksquare\) (\(\texttt{9}^p_s \texttt{A}^p_s \texttt{9}_h \texttt{J}_s \texttt{Q}_s\))\footnote{h: hearts, d: diamonds, s: spades, c: clubs; superscripts \(^p\) denote private cards (e.g., \(\texttt{8}^p_h \texttt{8}^p_d\)= player's 8s in hearts/diamonds).} and hand $\scalebox{1.9}{\raisebox{-0.15ex}{\text{$\bullet$}}}$ (\(\texttt{T}^p_s \texttt{A}^p_s \texttt{T}_h \texttt{J}_s \texttt{Q}_s\)); both hands forming a pair.
+As shown in Figure~\ref{fig-motivation}(c), consider two hands in the flop round of Texas Hold'em (see Appendix \ref{apdx:heads_up_texas} for rules)\footnote{All appendix content is available in the extended version.}: hand \(\blacksquare\) (\(\texttt{9}^p_s \texttt{A}^p_s \texttt{9}_h \texttt{J}_s \texttt{Q}_s\))\footnote{h: hearts, d: diamonds, s: spades, c: clubs; superscripts \(^p\) denote private cards (e.g., \(\texttt{8}^p_h \texttt{8}^p_d\)= player's 8s in hearts/diamonds).} and hand $\scalebox{1.9}{\raisebox{-0.15ex}{\text{$\bullet$}}}$ (\(\texttt{T}^p_s \texttt{A}^p_s \texttt{T}_h \texttt{J}_s \texttt{Q}_s\)); both hands forming a pair.
 While superficially similar, hand $\scalebox{1.9}{\raisebox{-0.15ex}{\text{$\bullet$}}}$ can form a straight flush with \(\texttt{K}_s\), making it inherently stronger than hand \(\blacksquare\) (which can realistically only form a flush with any additional spade card).
-Current algorithms face a dilemma: keeping these hands — and the information sets they represent — separate wastes the similar strategies that would naturally follow from their inherent similarities, while grouping them overlooks nuanced differences.
+Current algorithms face a dilemma: keeping these hands--and the information sets they represent--separate wastes the similar strategies that would naturally follow from their inherent similarities, while grouping them overlooks nuanced differences.
 This binary, low-granularity approach introduces arbitrariness that degrades strategy quality.